din3shn/DA_Portfolio_Proj/README.md

 [Click for Files](https://github.com/din3shn/DA_Portfolio_Proj/tree/main/AdventureWorks%20SQL%20and%20Power%20BI%20Project)

-Analyze the Adventure Works dataset focusing on the Internet Sales schema.
+Analyzed the Adventure Works dataset focusing on the Internet Sales schema.
 Used transactional data to gain insights into customer behavior and product performance.

 Tools Used:
 - SQL Server Management Studio (SSMS) for data cleansing and transformation tasks.